dradtke/blog/content/post/building-gtk-applications-like-websites.md

 browsers, but one that instead renders native GTK interfaces rather than HTML.

-(It is worth noting that GTK does support [broadway](https://docs.gtk.org/gtk4/broadway.html), which allows you to access a running application remotely through your browser, so depending on your needs it may also be worth checking out, but in this post I'm going for something more native)
+(It is worth noting that GTK does support [broadway](https://docs.gtk.org/gtk4/broadway.html), which allows you to access a running application remotely through your browser, but in this post I want to explore the possibility of building client-server applications with fully native GTK)

 So, that's the goal.
 In order to get there, we need to break it down into (some of) the individual features provided by your average web browser: